marinagem-www/2023.marinagem.com/projects/en/the-happiness-house.md

 cover: imgs/the-happiness-house/the-happiness-house_0351.jpg
 category: sun
 ---
-A yellow fluoride refrigerated cube with a hand-made thermometer and the summary of the article “Weather and Individual Happiness”, an academic Japanese research that concludes that happiness is maximized at 13.9 C.
+A yellow refrigerated cube allows the public to "feel" happiness.
+Inside the refrigerated cube is a custom-made thermometer and a summary of the article _Weather and Individual Happiness_, a Japanese academic research paper that concludes that happiness is maximized at 13.9 °C.

 ![]({{site.baseurl}}/imgs/the-happiness-house/the-happiness-house_0143.jpg)